EBIO5460Fall2022/class-materials/06_1_preclass4mon.md

 #### 5. Likelihood inference algorithm for the linear model
    * Read the following and explore the R code.
 This will be Monday's lecture.
+   * Additional R files associated with this script are in the `source` directory.
    * [06_3_likelihood_inference.md](06_3_likelihood_inference.md)